gmlewis/irmf/README.md

 ## Do IRMF shaders really have infinite resolution?

-OK, no. They are limited by the resolution of a GPU's `float` representation.
-However, they sure beat the resolution of STL and voxel representations of the same model if there are any curved surfaces involved!
+Well, yes and no. They are currently limited by the resolution of a GPU's `float` representation.
+However, the IRMF shader itself is pure math and does not limit the resolution of the model, so `IRMF` is truly an appropriate term for the shaders as they are not the limiting factor.

+When GPUs have higher resolution in their numeric representations, no major changes will be needed to update the IRMF shaders... most likely it will involve a simple name change from `float` to the new keyword.

 ## Inspiration